 They can come in many forms and can be applied onto your skin or into your body.
 These include herbs, tablets, liquids, powders, inhalers, drops, patches, creams, lotions, pessaries, suppositories or injections.

 You can get them from a pharmacist, with or without prescription.
 You may also get them from supermarkets, health food stores, herbalists, naturopaths, complementary health providers and the internet.

 Seek advice from a qualified person when choosing a complementary medicine.
 Ask about:

 - how much to take

 - what side effects and interactions to look out for.

-As with all medicines, tell your health professional about any complementary medicines you are currently taking.
-That way, you can avoid potentially harmful interactions with your prescription or pharmacy medicines.
+As with all medicines, tell your health professional about any complementary medicines you are taking.
+That way, you can avoid the risk of harmful interactions with your other medicines.